Karukami/Karu-Idle-JS-Game/README.md

 	*Music: The game has background music, and unlockable songs too!

 ---
+##Latest Release [v1.0]

+	Version 1.0 is the first complete version of the game, it has 5 avatars, 2 themes, 2 songs and 7 achievements.
+The game has been published in several social media.

+---
 Idle Games can be a bit addicting, it's weird how just watching a number grow makes you feel somehow rewarded.
 I love idle games myself, so I'm always trying to make one whenever I learn a new language.